magehost/magehost_rewritefix/README.md

 Due to bugs in Magento, once an rewrite URL ends with -[number] you get more and more rewrite URLs to the same target.
 The number gets higher and higher.
 Indexing gets slower and slower.

 This extension is a workaround for this problem.
 Requires Magento 1.7.0.2 or greater.

+How to use:
+* Install extension via [modman](https://github.com/colinmollenhour/modman) or copy it into you Magento root
+* Reindex the `catalog_url` index, it will probably clean up a lot
+* Run `php shell/jv_rewrite_cleanup.php -- cleanup` once to clean up more

 You can verify if your installation has this problem by using this query (presuming no DB prefix).
 If the largest count is > the number of stores then this is a hint that something is wrong.